Reinhardjs/e-agenda-probolinggo/material-stepper-master/README.md

 >Steppers display progress through a sequence by breaking it up into multiple logical and numbered steps.

 All of the code & features mentioned in [Getting started](#getting-started) and [Advanced usage](#advanced-usage) are showcased in the sample app.
-Moreover, you can find there other examples, e.g. how to persist state on rotation, display errors, change whether the user can go to the next step, etc. So please have a look!
+Moreover, you can find there other examples, e.g. how to persist state on rotation, display errors, change whether the register can go to the next step, etc. So please have a look!

 ## Jump to section
 - [Supported steppers](#supported-steppers)